 Either way, the process is simple.
 You just need your ID, social security number, personal information, and the required minimum deposit.
 The process is even simpler if you already have an online savings account with the bank since they already have your basic information.

-Once you’ve opened your account, you can sign up for online banking and download an app if the bank offers one.
+Once you’ve opened your bank account, you can sign up for online banking and download an app if the bank offers one.
 This can make it easy to access your account on the go, plus scan and deposit checks from anywhere.
 You can also link your savings account to your checking account so that you can transfer money easily.

 Opening one or more savings accounts can be an extremely useful tool in managing your finances.
 It can help you stay on top of your savings goals while also having easy access to your money when you need it.
 Take a few minutes to consider your options, then get started with the best choice today — there’s no reason to wait.